nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

   - [Grafana](https://github.com/helm/charts/tree/master/stable/grafana).
   - [Kube State Metrics](https://github.com/kubernetes/kube-state-metrics).

-- First, download the value files, that contains a set of configuration properties, located at https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/values.yaml
+- First, download the values file, located at https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/values.yaml, which contains a set of configuration properties.

-- For autoscaling the Pods we are only going to need the Promethes and Prometheus operator modules, we can leave the remaining modules if we want any of the extra features if not, we can disable these modules by modifying the `values.yaml` file previously downloaded and search for the tags: "kubeStateMetrics", "prometheusOperator", "alertmanager",  "nodeExporter" changing the property `enabled` to false:
+- For autoscaling the Pods we are only going to need the Promethes and Prometheus Operator modules, we can leave the remaining modules if we want any of the extra features, if not, we can disable these modules by editing the `values.yaml` file previously downloaded, inside the file, search for the tags: "kubeStateMetrics", "prometheusOperator", "alertmanager",  "nodeExporter" setting the property `enabled` to false:

 ``` yaml
 [...]